What Is Autonomous Maintenance? 7 Steps To Successfully Implement

 We’ve covered a few ways of driving improvement in the other steps, but one way we’ve yet to highlight is the voice of the operator.
 It can sometimes be easy for managers and continuous improvement teams to overlook the most important asset in a factory: the people staffing the lines.
 While data captured through Parsable is critical in identifying new opportunities for improvement, giving workers a seamless way to report issues, suggest improvements, and track their own impact helps organizations capture what is so frequently overlooked – the creativity of the people who spend day in and day out working with the machines, products and processes at your factory.

 Far too often, workers come to the conclusion that no one is listening.
 As a result, workers stop reporting issues or sharing their ideas.
-These unreported issues and ideas can be costly, leading to downtime, lost time incidents and more – while allowing inefficiency to continue to persist.
+These unreported issues and ideas can be costly, leading to downtime (check out these interesting stats on downtime), lost time incidents and more – while allowing inefficiency to continue to persist.

 Through Parsable, operators have a voice: a simple, digital tool which they can use to share what they see with managers and the people who have the power to implement change.
 When workers see their ideas considered and implemented, culture changes and ownership improves.
 That’s how you empower a workforce, and that’s a key requirement for sustaining autonomous maintenance.